 I am a Toronto Family Lawyer who believes strongly in resolving family disputes with honesty, dignity and respect, and putting children’s interests first.
 I am a critical thinker who examines all sides of a problem to come up with creative solutions.
 Every family is different but all benefit from compassionate advocacy at a time of stressful transition.

-Before starting my own practice, I was an associate with a senior family lawyer in Newmarket, Ontario.
+Before starting my own practice, I was an associate with a family law firm in Newmarket.
 Here, I gained significant experience of advocacy and negotiation in matters related to child custody, access, support and property division.
-I graduated from the University of Toronto Faculty of Law and articled with Legal Aid Ontario with rotations at the Refugee Law Office, the Family Law Service Centre (Toronto).
-After being called to the Ontario Bar, I was a Staff Lawyer with Legal Aid in Milton, Ontario, where I worked as Duty Counsel, providing both in-court representation, as well as advice and document drafting assistance to self-represented litigants in child protection and domestic matters.
+I graduated from the University of Toronto Faculty of Law and articled with Legal Aid Ontario.
+After being called to the Ontario Bar, I was a Staff Lawyer with Legal Aid in Milton, where I worked as Duty Counsel, helping self-represented litigants in child protection and domestic matters.

-I am on the Board of the Family Lawyers Association, as well as a member of the Family Law Section of the Ontario Bar Association and the Refugee Lawyers Association.
+I am on the Board of the Family Lawyers Association, as well as being a member of the Ontario Association of Collaborative Professionals (OACP).

-Prior to embarking on my legal career, I earned an undergraduate degree in French summa cum laude from Yale University in 1995 and a doctorate in European Literature from Oxford University in 2000.
-I was an Associate Professor of French at University College London in the United Kingdom from 2000 until 2011, when I returned to Toronto to attend law school at the University of Toronto.
+Prior to becoming a lawyer, I earned an undergraduate degree in French from Yale University and a doctorate in European Literature from Oxford University.
+I was a professor of French at University College London in the United Kingdom for over a decade before I returned to Toronto to attend law school.

 I am a mother of two sons.
-I enjoy walking in Toronto’s ravines and attending choral concerts with my husband.
+I enjoy walking in Toronto’s ravines, pilates, and attending choral concerts with my husband.